JPILL22/zaio-youtube-clone/README.md

-# My YouTube Clone
+# YouTube Clone

-this is a youtube clone
+this is a youtube landing page clone